-Our mission at the Center for Social and Cultural Research (CSCR) is: giving students experience in providing sociological knowledge and skills, and a professional identity as practicing sociologists; offering social research services for University, community and regional needs; supporting opportunities for scholarly research among the Sociology faculty.
+Our mission at the Center for Social and Cultural Research (CSCR): giving students experience in providing sociological knowledge and skills, as well as a professional identity as practicing sociologists; offering social research services for University, community and regional needs; supporting opportunities for scholarly research among the Sociology faculty.

 Olivia Houck is the head research assistant for the 2024-2025 academic year.
 They have worked at the CSCR for five consecutive semesters on a variety of different projects.
 Current work consists of co-authorship on an academic research paper focused on Food Insecurity on College Campuses with two Sociology professors.
 Olivia has also extended this research into an individual research project, analyzing how the built environment affects collegiate food insecurity.
 Olivia has also assisted with data collection and analysis, transcription, conducting initial background research, tutoring students on research methods and techniques, and citation and referencing.
 Olivia has gained experience using programs such as SPSS and Dedoose.
 Olivia is an active member of the Sociology department in addition to their work at the CSCR and is also the department’s senior ambassador.
 Olivia anticipates graduation in spring 2025 with a BS in Sociology and Criminal Justice.